 Section 3.
 Sick Leave Use.
-Any employee, except intermittents, shall be granted sick leave with pay, not to exceed the employee's current sick leave accumulation, for absences necessitated by the following reasons:
+Any employee, except intermittents working less than sixty-seven (67) working days in any twelve- (12) month period, shall be granted sick leave with pay, not to exceed the employee's current sick leave accumulation, for absences necessitated by the following reasons: